Ikergune/firos/README.md

 Installation
 ------------

-1. Make sure you have set your working space (http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)
-2. Open a Terminal and navigate to the ROS workspace you want to use.
-If you just followed the ROS environment tutorial, it will be /home/catkin_ws.
+1. Move to your user's home
-	`cd /home/catkin_ws`
+	`cd ~`
-3. Clone the FIROS git repository into your ROS workspace.
+2. Clone the FIROS git repository into your home.
+FIROS is distribuited within a catkin workspace.
 	`git clone https://github.com/ikergune/firos`
-4. Build the FIROS package with the following command.
+3. Build the FIROS package with the following command.
 This will create a devel and build folder under your workspace.
+    `cd firos`
 	`catkin_make`
-5. For convenience, add the FIROS source to your *.bashrc*" in order to allow any new command line instance to use FIROS.
+4. For convenience, add the FIROS source to your *.bashrc*" in order to allow any new command line instance to use FIROS.
-	`echo source /FIROS_PATH/devel/setup.bash>>-/.bashrc`
+	`echo source /FIROS_PATH/devel/setup.bash >> ~/.bashrc`
 	Just replace *FIROS_PATH* with the actual path to your FIROS package.
 For example:
-	`echo source /home/catkin_ws/firos/devel/setup.bash>>-/.bashrc`
+	`echo source ~/firos/devel/setup.bash >> ~/.bashrc`
-6. Execute "source setup.bash" to allow the current command line instance to use FIROS

-FIROS is now installed in your robot!
+5. Execute "source setup.bash" to allow the current command line instance to use FIROS FIROS is now installed in your robot!